-a contractor employee's offering anything of value to a federal employee to obtain favorable treatment, and the Anti-Kickback Act would prohibit a contractor employee from accepting gifts from a potential sub-contractor or other party that are aimed at improperly obtaining favorable treatment under the contract.
-With respect to misuse of property, traditional criminal laws against larceny and embezzlement would prohibit a contractor employee's misappropriating public property, and federal criminal law prohibits a contractor employee's misusing or abusing government property.
+favorable treatment under the contract.20 With respect to misuse of property, traditional criminal laws against larceny and embezzlement would prohibit a contractor employee's misappropriating public property, and federal criminal law prohibits a contractor employee's misusing or abusing government property.21

 On the other hand, a contractor employee is less likely to face sanctions under existing laws if he or she acts despite a personal conflict of interest or exploits non-public information for personal gain.
-Though the Anti-Kickback Act would prevent a contractor employee's directing business to a third party in exchange for an actual payment, anothing under current law would prevent a contractor employee from directing business towards a company in which he or she owns stock (i.e., a personal conflict of interest).
-Similarly, though insider trading laws would apply if a contractor employee bought securities based upon information learned from government contracts, anothing under current law would prevent a contractor employee from purchasing other items, such as land that will appreciate upon announcement of construction
+Though the Anti-Kickback Act would prevent a contractor employee's directing business to a third party in exchange for an actual payment, 22 nothing under current law would prevent a contractor employee from directing business towards a company in which he or she owns stock (i.e., a personal conflict of interest).
+Similarly, though insider trading laws would apply if a contractor employee bought securities based upon information learned from government contracts, 23 nothing under current law would prevent a contractor employee from purchasing other items, such as land that will appreciate upon announcement of construction of a military base, on the basis of information learned while performing his or her contractual duties.